bartgrantham/mdnotes/README.md

 ### Bugs

+- image (other media, too?) with a relative path doesn't get translated properly.
+Ie. `foo/bar.md` contains a link to `quux.png`, the link is `/quux.png` when it should be `foo/quux.png`
 - unhover header menus after click
     - this turns out to be harder than it looks
     - elements can be accessed with something like `document.querySelector("#header ul li ul:hover")`, but Javascript can't remove the `:hover` pseudo class